moatazsaad/msml641-project/reports/week04.md

 Selected TerpLoad as the final project direction and narrowed it into a clear MVP scope before building further.
 Evidence: reports/week04.md.

-Converted interview findings into clearer product direction, including user research summary, MVP requirements, and an NLP data/model plan.
+Converted interview findings into clearer product direction, including proper user research summary, MVP requirements, and an NLP data and modelling plan.
 Evidence: #4, PR #5.

 Created initial artifacts for workload labeling and course selection so future review collection can be evaluated consistently.
 Evidence: PR #6.